 The Utah Consumer Sales Practices Act (¶34,410) has been amended to make it a deceptive practice to issue a gift certificate with undisclosed expiration date or fee deduction provisions.

 Vermont Expiration – Gift certificates shall be valid for not less than 3 years from the date of issuance.
-Certificates without a clearly marked or available expiration date are deemed to have no expiration date.
+Certificates without a marked or available expiration date are deemed to have no expiration date.

 Vermont: